sap-tutorials/Tutorials/tutorials/hana-dbx-create-schema/hana-dbx-create-schema.md

     ![Open SQL console](open-sql-console.png)

-    Notice that the user in the SQL Console is DBADMIN if using SAP HANA Cloud, or SYSTEM if using an on-premise SAP HANA database.
+    Notice that the user in the SQL console is DBADMIN if using SAP HANA Cloud, or SYSTEM if using an on-premise SAP HANA database.
 In this step we will create a new user, USER1 that will be used throughout the rest of the tutorials in this tutorial group.

 2. Execute the below SQL.